 Sometimes the best way to make sure your tattoo is original is to invent something entirely new.
 These incredible, fiery flowers incorporate traits of several popular blooms but are a species all their own.
 Deep, dark shades of violet and plum seem to echo the edgy sentiment of the words, “What will love do now?”

-42. Mixed Element Magic Back Tattoo
+42. Mixed Element Magic Back Tattoos for Men

 It takes a lot of skill to pull off both symmetry and asymmetry in the same tattoo.
 Symmetry serves the central cow skull well, while asymmetry adds interest with the odd dangling beads.
 A blossoming flower juxtaposes life with death.
 A spiraling nautilus takes this the final step into the fantasy realm.

-43. Cats Always Land on Their Feet
+43. Love Tattoo for Cats that Always Land on Their Feet

 Cat lovers rejoice.
 Honoring your favorite feline no longer means enduring a bad portrait.
-This sophisticated tattoo design portrays a series of cats in various stages of falling.
+This sophisticated foot tattoo design portrays a series of cats in various stages of falling.
 True to their famous righting reflex, the last cat becomes solid just before landing on its feet.

-44. Rocky Mountain High Landscape Sleeve
+44. Rocky Mountain High Landscape Sleeve Tattoo

 John Denver famously sang about the “Rocky Mountain High.”
 This breathtaking sleeve perfectly captures the wonders of that unforgiving landscape.
 Realistic rock formations spread across the majority of the arm.
 A “fire in the sky” orange sunrise peeks between pines on the wrist and shoulder.